perbu/docker-semver-generator/README.md

 This tools tries to generate those tags.
 It'll spit out:
   `0.2` and `0.2.1`.
 It will not touch the `0` tag as this should still point to `0.3.0`.

+So, in your kubernetes defintions you might then deploy $ARTFACT:0.2 and you'll get updates for the 0.2 branch.

+Handling of `latest` is so simple that you don't need any tooling.
+The tricky bits are sticking on a MAJOR or MINOR version.

+The regular expression used is taken from semver.org.

 ## Usage